 Jennifer describes the stages of Adult Development, from the magical mind of the child through to the transformational stage in this video.

 Individuals with a self-sovereign form of mind are uncommon in leadership positions within organisations because they have not yet developed basic leadership skills and characteristics.
 Leaders with a socialized form of mind are common where tasks are clear and well defined and the hierarchy is obvious, such that a leader who does not know what to do can seek the answer from an authority.
 Whilst leadership comes into its own among those who have self-transformed minds, only 1% of individuals reach a fully self-transformed form of mind.

 If you enjoyed this, you might like:

-Ray Dalio is the founder of Bridgewater Associates, one of largest hedge funds in the world with approximately $160 billion of Assets Under Management.
-In this post I summarise the 11 characteristics of visionary leaders that he identifies in his book Principles: Life & Work (Amazon UK, US).
+Ray Dalio is the founder of Bridgewater Associates, one of largest hedge funds in the world.
+I summarise the 11 characteristics of visionary leaders that he identifies in his book Principles: Life & Work (Amazon UK, US).

 Shoe Dog by Phil Knight, the founder of Nike is widely held up as being one of the best books about entrepreneurship of all time.
 In this post I capture The best business & leadership quotes from the book.